A step by step tutorial on how to hand paint a gorgeous Anthropologie Inspired Pattern on an empty bottle.

 Am I right?

-First off I gave the vase two coats of the white paint.
+First off I gave the vase two coats of white paint.

 When the white paint had dried after that the process was pretty easy.